DaveHarney/myPatientApiServer/README.md

 # myPatientApiServer
 Test for Core Web Api for the server part.

+This project used a standard Core Web Api template and then added code from the "Essentials" book.

-I start this first and keep it running while I run the client project
+I start this project first and keep it running while I run the client project: myPatientApiClient